BAFTA TV Awards 2018: winners in full

 Soap and continuing drama

-Casualty
+WINNER: Casualty

 Coronation Street